ceph/ceph/doc/cephadm/index.rst

 .. note:: The *cephadm* bootstrap feature is first introduced in Octopus, and is not yet recommended for production deployments.

-cephadm is an orchestrator that does not rely on a separate system such as Rook or Ansible, but rather manages nodes in a cluster by establishing an SSH connection and issuing explicit management commands.
+cephadm manages nodes in a cluster by establishing an SSH connection and issues explicit management commands.
+It does not rely on separate systems such as Rook or Ansible.

 A new Ceph cluster is deployed by bootstrapping a cluster on a single node, and then adding additional nodes and daemons via the CLI or GUI